You can really help to make a difference to the lives of autistic people living in the West Midlands.

 There are a number of ways you can support Autism West Midlands, please visit our fundraising pages below;

-Just £5 could help fund a parent or carer of a child with autism attend a coffee morning.
+Just £5 could help fund a parent or carer of an autistic child attend a coffee morning.
 These sessions give parents a great opportunity to meet others and share their experiences.
+Find out how your money could help here.

-There are lots of ways that your company can work with us to improve the lives of people with autism.
+There are lots of ways that your company can work with us to improve the lives of autistic people.
 Our experience of working with businesses means we’ll find great opportunities for your company and staff to work with us.

 Leave a Legacy